Do Go On - 236 - The Forrest Fenn Treasure Hunt

 I need a way to get it out there.

-You guys do not.
+You guys didn't know.

 What about a series of interconnected computer networks?